Alfredo-del-Rayo/Website-Mercadito-Mexicano/README.md

 # Website-Mercadito-Mexicano
-This personal project developed by Alfredo del Rayo represents the Mercadito Mexicano official shopping website.
+This personal project developed by Alfredo del Rayo, represents Mercadito's Mexicano official shopping website.

 Powered by Express framework, enhanced by EJS templates and MySQL database as its foundation